-- SRL (single random length): 5-7 meters length – generally used for pipes below 2 inches
+- SRL (single random pipe length): 5-7 meters in length – generally used for pipes below 2 inches

-- DRL (double random length): 11-13 meters per pipe, for pipes above 2 inches
+- DRL (double random pipe length): 11-13 meters per pipe, for pipes above 2 inches

 - Cut Lengths: pipes are cut at specific lengths according to project specification.
 Cut lengths pipes are generally more expensive than standard but may save EPC and End-Users the costs related to welding activities.

 PIPE LENGTH TOLERANCE

 In the case of “cut lengths” pipes, the allowed tolerance is between within -0mm / +6mm.

 The pipe end concept refers to the type of finish applied to the extremities of the tubular, and the consequent type of pipe to pipe connection that will be necessary to deploy a pipeline or a piping system.

 The most common types of pipe end connections are:

 - Plain ends (PE): ASME ANSI B16.5.
 PE ends are generally used for smaller diameters and imply the usage of slip-on flanges, and socket weld fittings.